ridebeam/grafonnet-lib/README.md

 Run the command and copy the JSON response
 ```
 jsonnet -J grafonnet-lib ${jsonnet file} | pbcopy

+or

+jsonnet -J grafonnet-lib 'path of the file' | pbcopy

 ```

-Go to beam grafana and import a new dashboard using the JSON above
+Go to beam grafana: https://grafana.devops.ridebeam.cloud/dashboard/import and import a new dashboard using the JSON above

 For alerts, dashboard will need to be saved manually using this method as alerts are only initialized on update